When determining the need for guardianship for an adult with a disability, the court considers two key factors:

 The guardian ensures the person receives necessary medical treatment and care, which may involve coordinating with healthcare providers, making medical decisions, and overseeing their well-being.

 If the guardian is unable to provide direct care, they can hire professionals, such as caregivers, medical staff, or rehabilitation services, using the guardianship funds to address the individual’s needs.
+This applies to both personal care and financial oversight.

 The guardian may also arrange for the individual to be placed in an institution or care facility if necessary, ensuring they receive appropriate ongoing care and supervision.